-where all functions are expressed in terms of redshift $(z)$ instead of time, and the normalisation $a(z=0) = 1$ is chosen without loss of generality.
-Unless otherwise specified, from now on, we take $\delta$ as a function of $z$ ($\delta(z)$).
-The difference between $d_L^{gw}$ and $d_L^{em}$ implies that measurements of luminosity distance performed with coalescing compact binaries -- standard sirens -- are different from measurements with electromagnetic probes, thus providing a possible test for deviations of GR, as explored in~\cite{Escamilla-Rivera:2021boq,Calcagni:2019kzo,Fanizza:2020hat,Belgacem:2019pkk,Belgacem:2018lbp}.
+where all functions are expressed in terms of redshift $(z)$ instead of time, and the normalisation $a(z=0) = 1$ is chosen without loss of generality. {From now on we use $\delta(z)$ and $\delta$ interchangeably.} The difference between $d_L^{gw}$ and $d_L^{em}$ implies that measurements of luminosity distance performed with coalescing compact binaries are different from measurements with electromagnetic probes, thus providing a possible test for deviations of GR, as explored, e.g., in~\citen{Escamilla-Rivera:2021boq,Calcagni:2019kzo,Fanizza:2020hat,Belgacem:2019pkk,Belgacem:2018lbp}.